emichael/dslabs/labs/lab2-primarybackup/README.md

 ensure that the backup processes operations in the correct order.

 You will have to define your own messages and timeouts for this part of the lab.

+Our solution took approximately 200 lines of code.

 You should pass the part 2 tests; execute them with `run-tests.py --lab 2 --part 2`.